JustinCharette/Calculator/README.md

 buidling the Jframe , color palettes, where the buttons are located, code refactoring

 Vivian:
-getting the buttons to display when pressed, half of the funstions buttons, font and size of text
+getting the buttons to display when pressed, half of the functions buttons, font and size of text

 Justin
-operator math, half of the functtions buttons
+operator math, half of the functions buttons

 sources:
 github tutorial : https://www.youtube.com/watch?v=RGOj5yH7evk&t=2686s&ab_channel=freeCodeCamp.org